Computing Essential Sets for Convex and Non-convex Scenario Problems: Theory and Application: Computing Essential Sets for Convex and Non-convex Scenario Problems

-For general (non-convex) scenario problems, the support set, essential set and irreducible set are different.
-Under certain circumstances, these three concepts are interchangeable.
-Such circumstances are depicted by an extended definition of non-degeneracy for non-convex scenario problems. \begin{defn}[Non-degeneracy of $\SP_\mathbb{A}(\N)$] For a general scenario problem $\SP_\mathbb{A}(\N)$, let $\N$ stand for the set of all $N$ scenarios and $\Sc$ denote the support (scenario) set.
-The scenario problem $\SP_{\mathbb{A}}(\N)$ is said to be \emph{non-degenerate}, if $\opt_\mathbb{A}(\N) = \opt_\mathbb{A}(\Sc)$. \end{defn} \begin{cor} Consider a (possibly non-convex) scenario problem $\SP_\mathbb{A}(\N)$ and an algorithm $\mathbb{A}$ satisfying Assumption \ref{ass:monotone_algorithm}.
-If $\SP_\mathbb{A}(\N)$ is non-degenerate, then (1) it has a unique essential set $\Es = \Sc$; and (2) it has a unique irreducible set $\mathcal{R} = \Sc$. \end{cor} \begin{cor} Consider a (possibly non-convex) scenario problem $\SP_\mathbb{A}(\N)$ and an algorithm $\mathbb{A}$ satisfying Assumption \ref{ass:monotone_algorithm}.
-The following three statements are equivalent with each other: (1) $\SP_{\mathbb{A}}(\N)$ is non-degenerate; (2) $\SP_{\mathbb{A}}(\N)$ has a unique irreducible set $\Ir$; and (3) $\SP_{\mathbb{A}}(\N)$ has a unique essential set $\Es$. \end{cor} Corollaries \ref{cor:nondegenerate_uniqueness} and \ref{cor:nondegenerate_unique_essential_irreducible} provide key insights in designing an efficient algorithm $\mathbb{B}$.
-For non-convex problems, even if Assumption \ref{ass:non-degeneracy} does not always hold, $\SP_{\mathbb{A}}(\N)$ might be non-degenerate in many instances (e.g. s-SCUC is non-degenerate in 192 out of 200 instances in Section \ref{sub:finding_essential_sets_for_s_scuc}).
-For those non-degenerate scenario problems, Corollary \ref{cor:nondegenerate_uniqueness} and \ref{cor:nondegenerate_unique_essential_irreducible} show that we are able to find the essential set by solving only $N$ instead of $2^N$ non-convex problems.
-Section \ref{sub:two_stage_scenario_problems} shows that the computational burden to obtain essential sets can be further reduced by exploiting the structure of specific problems. \begin{rem}[Finding Essential Sets for Non-degenerate Problems] When a scenario problem is non-degenerate, we can obtain the (unique) essential set by searching for the support set or irreducible set (Corollary \ref{cor:nondegenerate_uniqueness}).
-Algorithms of finding an irreducible set (Algorithm \ref{alg:find-irreducible-set} in Appendix \ref{sec:algorithms}) or the support set (e.g. Algorithm \ref{alg:find-support-scenario-dual}) are based on definition.
-More discussions on finding the support set are in Remark \ref{rem:find_support_scenarios_convex}. \end{rem}
+\end{lem} \FR{With Lemma \ref{lem:removal_non_support}, we can proved Theorem \ref{thm:nondegenerate_unique_essential_irreducible}, which are stronger than Corollary \ref{cor:nondegenerate_uniqueness}.} \begin{thm} Consider a (possibly non-convex) scenario problem $\SP_\mathbb{A}(\N)$ and an algorithm $\mathbb{A}$ satisfying Assumption \ref{ass:monotone_algorithm}.
+The following three statements are equivalent: (1) $\SP_{\mathbb{A}}(\N)$ is non-degenerate; (2) $\SP_{\mathbb{A}}(\N)$ has a unique irreducible set $\Ir$; and (3) $\SP_{\mathbb{A}}(\N)$ has a unique essential set $\Es$. \end{thm} Theorem \ref{thm:nondegenerate_unique_essential_irreducible} provides key insights in designing efficient algorithms $\mathbb{B}$.
+For non-convex problems, even if Assumption \ref{ass:non-degeneracy} does not always hold, $\SP_{\mathbb{A}}(\N)$ might still be non-degenerate in many instances (e.g., s-SCUC is non-degenerate in 192 out of 200 instances in Section \ref{sub:finding_essential_sets_for_s_scuc}).
+For those non-degenerate scenario problems, Theorem \ref{thm:nondegenerate_unique_essential_irreducible} shows that we are able to find the essential set by solving only $N$ instead of $2^N$ non-convex problems.
+Section \ref{sub:two_stage_scenario_problems} shows that the computational burden to obtain essential sets can be further reduced by exploiting the structure of specific problems. \begin{rem}[Greedy Algorithms for Non-degenerate Problems] When a scenario problem is non-degenerate, we can obtain the (unique) essential set by searching for the support set or irreducible set (Corollary \ref{cor:nondegenerate_uniqueness}).
+Algorithms of finding an irreducible set (Algorithm \ref{alg:find-irreducible-set} in Appendix \ref{sec:algorithms}) or the support set (e.g., Algorithm \ref{alg:find-support-set} in Appendix \ref{sec:algorithms}) are based on definitions. \FR{If the non-convex scenario problem is structured, e.g., \eqref{opt:two-stage-scenario-problem}, then more efficient algorithms are possible.} \end{rem} It is worth mentioning that similar results in this section for convex problems were first proved in \cite{calafiore_random_2010}.
+Section \ref{sub:non_convex_scenario_problems} can be regarded as an extension of classical results in \cite{calafiore_random_2010} towards non-convex scenario problems.